 Elementary Schools are facing closings in Cedar Rapids Core Neighborhoods Schools in the core neighborhoods are facing closings and the community does not want them closed.
 The signs that line the streets in Cedar Rapids on both sides of the river speak in volumes.
 People do not want their neighborhood schools closed.
 I do agree that Monroe needs to be closed.
 Now, this building going up across the street from an area that floods every year is a problem, not because of the concept of the different divisions coming together, it is a problem because it’s difficult for me to wrap my mind around it.
 I called Ms. From: Ajai Dittmar~ [mailto:email@example.com] Sent: Tuesday, January 31, 2012 11:08 AM To: Lday@cr.ia.k12.us Subject: Question How many dollars do district records show the district expects, or estimates, the fully staffed new administration building to cost per year?
 Ajai Dittmar~ firstname.lastname@example.org Thank you for your email.
 Laurel Day Laurel, Laurel From:Day Laurel Hide Ajai, Ajai~

 Top Stories - CBS 2 Special Report: Homeless Truckers (KGAN) CEDAR RAPIDS, Iowa – When Adrian Hicks stepped off a bus for the first time in Cedar Rapids, he thought he was on the road to becoming a truck driver.
 “There was a lot was a lot of stuff they didn’t tell us before you come out here,” said Adrian Hicks of New Jersey.
 CRST International gave him a bus ticket from his home in New Jersey to Cedar Rapids.
-But what he believed was an opportunity of a lifetime left him instead, in his words, at “rock bottom.”
 “I’ve lost everything that I ever cared for or cherished about and now I’ve just become a burden to Cedar Rapids and I don’t like that feeling,” said Hicks.
 Adrian has been homeless since he was expelled from CRST’s training school back in November after failing a drug test.
 His story isn’t unique.
 Isiah, who has asked us to withhold his last name, originally from Indiana, is one.
 With no place to go, those kicked out of the program often seek the help from local non-profits like The Salvation Army and area homeless shelters.
 In the cases we found, disclosure seems to be key.
 CBS 2’s Josh Scheinblum reports.